History of Chinese currency: Song

-During the early Song dynasty (Chinese: 宋, 960–1279), China again reunited the currency system displacing coinages from ten or so independent states.
+During the early Song dynasty (Chinese: 宋, 960–1279), China again reunited the currency system, displacing coinages from ten or so independent states.
 Among pre-Song coins, the northern states tended to prefer copper coins.
-The southern states tended to use lead or iron coins with Sichuan with its own heavy iron coins which continued to circulate for a short period into the Song dynasty.
-By 1000 CE, unification (south of the Liao) was complete and China experienced a period of rapid economic growth.
-This was reflected in the growth of coining.
+The southern states tended to use lead or iron coins, with Sichuan possessing its own heavy iron coins which continued to circulate for a short period into the Song dynasty.
+By 1000 CE, unification (south of the Liao) was complete and China experienced a period of rapid economic growth, reflected by the growth of coining.
 In 1073—the peak year for minting coins in the Northern Song—the government produced an estimated six million strings containing a thousand copper coins each.
-The Northern Song is thought to have minted over two hundred million strings of coins which were often exported to Inner Asia, Japan, and South-East Asia, where they often formed the dominant form of coinage.
+The Northern Song is thought to have minted over two hundred million strings of coins which were frequently exported to Inner Asia, Japan, and South-East Asia, where they often formed the dominant form of coinage.

+The Song dynasty saw the first true introduction of paper money as currency.
+This was termed Jiaozi, or 交子, and saw initial adoption in Sichuan to facilitate the commodity trade.
+As it started to expand outside of Sichuan, the Song dynasty saw an increase in inflation due to the overprinting of paper money that didn't have sufficient backing in reserve through precious metals.
+Later dynasties such as the Yuan and Ming saw similar cases of inflation that lead to the Ming and Qing returning to silver as the primary method of commerce.